Ravenports/Ravenports/README.md

 buildsheets are "compiled" from source ports and getting the latest ports is accomplished by updating this directory.

-  3. Raven tool
+  3. **Raven tool:**
 Raven is the administration tool for Ravenports.
 It can query the ports for many types of information like a database.
 It can build packages in parallel (think synth interface).
-It controls the build environment such that it is the same across users, even if those users are on different Operating Systems.
+It controls the build environment such that it is the same across users, even if those users are on different operating systems.
 Raven also plays a part in the development of ports and features inbuilt lint, sanity checks and compile checks.
 If somebody develops a buildsheet that passes all checks and builds, it likely can be incorporated in the source